iodigital-com/io-technology/data/blog/container-queries-the-next-step-towards-a-truly-modular-css.md

 ---
 title: 'Container Queries, the next step towards a truly modular CSS'
 date: '2022-06-08'
-tags: ['frontend', 'css', 'web']
+tags: ['frontend', 'css']
-images: ['/articles/container-queries-the-next-step-in-towards-a-truly-modular-css/hero.svg']
+images: ['/articles/container-queries-the-next-step-towards-a-truly-modular-css/hero.svg']
 summary: 'Container queries enables encapsulation of adaptive styling based on the size, style or state of a parent element.
 This allows responsive component-based architectures, like design systems and component libraries, to provide the most optimal responsive styling within a component itself.'
 authors: ['maarten-van-hoof']
 ---